-News: Seattle, Brian's "Theme from NARC" licensed by Fanclub Media for use in Forum Snowboard's "Vacation" DVD.
+Seattle, WA Pixies cover of Brian's "Theme from NARC" licensed by Fanclub Media for use in Forum Snowboard's "Vacation" DVD.

-Brian Schmidt's theme for the arcade video game, NARC has been licensed for use in the Forum Snowboard DVD, "Vacation" scheduled for release later this year.
-The theme from the original video game, compossed by Brian Schmidt, was covered by The Pixies for their Planet of Sound release and later on The Complete B-Sides.
-Fanclub Media, production company for the Forum Snowboards video, licensed the rights by the Pixies cover for use in the video.
+Brian Schmidt's theme for the arcade video game, NARC has been licensed for use in the Forum Snowboard DVD, "Vacation".
+The theme from the original video game, composed by Brian Schmidt, was covered by The Pixies for their Planet of Sound release and later on The Complete B-Sides.

 Here's what Black Francis, singer, guitarist and frontman for The Pixies had to say about why they covered the theme from NARC: